holytransaction/ht-client-php/README.md

 HolyTransaction PHP client
 ==================================

-PHP Library for the HolyTransaction.com API
+PHP Library for the HolyTransaction.com API.

 This is initial release intended for use by several early adopters.

 If you are interested in using HolyTransaction cryptocurrency platform in your project please register at http://merchant.holytransaction.com/